Fact-checked

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Barrett's esophagus is an acquired condition that is one of the complications of gastroesophageal or duodenogastroesophageal reflux disease, which develops as a result of replacement of the destroyed multilayer squamous epithelium of the lower esophagus with cylindrical epithelium, which leads to a predisposition to the development of adenocarcinoma of the esophagus or cardia (BD Starostin, 1997). ).
+Barrett's esophagus is an acquired condition that is one of the complications of gastroesophageal or duodenogastroesophageal reflux disease, developing as a result of the replacement of the destroyed multilayered squamous epithelium of the lower part of the esophagus with columnar epithelium, which leads to a predisposition to the development of adenocarcinoma of the esophagus or cardia (B. D. Starostin, 1997).

 The disease was first described by the British surgeon Barrett in 1950.